TimmyAkinyemi123/alx-higher_level_programming/README.md

 What is a property
-What is the difference between an attribute and a property in Python What is the Pythonic way to write getters and setters in Python How to dynamically create arbitrary new attributes for existing instances of a class How to bind attributes to object and classes
+What is the difference between an attribute and a property in Python What is the Pythonic way to write getters and setters in Python What are the special __str__ and __repr__ methods and how to use them What is the difference between __str__ and __repr__ What is a class attribute
+What is the difference between a object attribute and a class attribute What is a class method
+What is a static method
+How to dynamically create arbitrary new attributes for existing instances of a class How to bind attributes to object and classes
-What is the __dict__ of a class and/or instance of a class and what does it contain How does Python find the attributes of an object or class How to use the getattr function
+What is and what does contain __dict__ of a class and of an instance of a class How does Python find the attributes of an object or class How to use the getattr function
 Copyright - Plagiarism